donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

 # Site Reviews

 Reviews [Powered by Staticman](https://staticman.net) Built for the need of Micro data used for Google Search Results and Search positioning.
 Built Using and extending Staticman's Popcorn Github repo.

 This is still a work in progress so Leave a Review for any page in donboulton.com and the page aggregate rating will increase after a successfull push to my github repo.
-The aggregate rating and review count per page are working, review and ratings for just that page so it show up as a review rating for just that page, its simple reversed for now and not page specific so something will show up for reviews on every page my frontmatter is set to reviews: true
+The aggregate rating and review count per page are working, review and ratings for just that page so the reviews show up as a review rating for just that page.

-## Site Reviews Count & Ratings Average

-Working on single page reviews that show up specific to the page, then overall site aggregate rating and review totals.

-## Google Reviews

-My goal is to have my Reviews-Ratings show up on Google search and increase my positioning and show a page review rating in search results, incorporated with Google Reviews.
-Doing so ment perfect microdata with aggregate, "Averaged" page and site ratings, or it would be useless for my goal.

-{% include figure image_path="/assets/images/pages/google-individual-reviews.png" alt="Search Results" caption="Search Results" %}

-Hoping to get somthing like this on search results
+Its simple reversed for now and not page specific so random reviews will show up for reviews on every page my frontmatter is set to reviews: true

 ## Reviews and the Web

 Here are several prespectives on website reviews I found.
-[Advanced Web Ranking](https://www.advancedwebranking.com/blog/how-to-use-schema-markup-for-reviews/) and [Nick Pierno at Whitespark](https://whitespark.ca/blog/how-to-use-aggregate-review-schema-to-get-stars-in-the-serps/).
+[Advanced Web Ranking](https://www.advancedwebranking.com/blog/how-to-use-schema-markup-for-reviews/) and [Nick Pierno at Whitespark](https://whitespark.ca/blog/how-to-use-aggregate-review-schema-to-get-stars-in-the-serps/)

 There is not a real good way to do this if it is not data-database javascript driven.
 All the internet examples are hard coded json files which work with google's structured data testing tool, but not what I want to do, I want to get the accurate user review counts and rating sum averages.
 I could not find any examples of doing it the Jekyll way.

+## Google Reviews

+My goal is to have my Reviews-Ratings show up on Google search and increase my positioning and show a page review rating in search results, incorporated with Google Reviews.
+Doing so means perfect microdata with aggregate, "Averaged" page and site ratings, or it would be useless for my goal.

+Hoping to get somthing like this on search results

+{% include figure image_path="/assets/images/pages/google-individual-reviews.png" alt="Search Results" caption="Search Results" %}

+## Site Reviews Count & Ratings Average

+Working on single page reviews that show up specific to the page, then overall site aggregate rating and review totals.

+### Structured data My site

+I have perfect nested structured data in my site.
+Try this.

+{% include figure image_path="/assets/images/pages/review-structured-data-800.jpg" alt="Search Results" caption="Site Test Results" %}

+### Structured data My reviews

+This is my reviews data fron Google's Structured Data Testing Tool.
+My microdata is perfect for what I wanted for Reviews with Ratings with review count and aggergate ratings per item as in any Page, Post, Gallery, Gallery Item, and others.

+{% include figure image_path="/assets/images/pages/just-review-structured-data-800.jpg" alt="Search Results" caption="Review Results" %}

 ## Jekyll Reviews-Anyone

 I searched the internet for someone using Jekyll having a page reviews - ratings system.
 Most all are for Books, Movies or Products.
 And some I found for products were liquid and "no js" with no external content as a database.

-But they were built with sliders,"not stars" for ratings and per several products on a single page.
+They were built with sliders,"not stars" for ratings and per several products on a single page.
 And none had aggregate product ratings.
 So I used Staticman's Popcorn repo, basically the scss and the way he used images for the Stars Ratings without material design styling and images.
-I added a star.svg and star_border.svg to my icons.svg file for the stars, which needs svg4everybody.js to work.
+I added a star.svg and star_border.svg to my icons.svg file for the stars, which needs [svg4everybody.js](https://github.com/jonathantneal/svg4everybody) to work.

 When I make a repo for this and  I will just include or inline the svg's, not us a sprite so svg4everybody.js, will not be needed.